JadinHeaston/sync-application/README.md

 	This should also likely be used with the "--configuration-name" argument to avoid having gross numbered configurations.

 --check-content(s)
+	Enables hashing of files when the last modified time, relative location, and size are all the same.

 --clean-config <PATH_TO_CONFIG_FILE>
 	Note: Please create a backup your configuration prior to doing this.
 	Removes all properties that are not legitimate.
-This can be useful to do when using a newer version of this software as
+This can be useful to do when using a newer version of this software as arguments change over time.

 --configuration-name <NAME>
 	This is only necessary when using the "--add-to-configuration" argument.
 	Provides a configuration ID that is used for using this configuration.
 	If a configuration name is not provided, then a number ID will be assigned one higher than the largest number ID found.

-* --directory-one <DIRECTORY_PATH>
+--directory-one <DIRECTORY_PATH>
+	The first directory. ("Left")

-* --directory-two <DIRECTORY_PATH>
+--directory-two <DIRECTORY_PATH>
+	The second directory. ("Right")

--h
+-h <ARGUMENT>
-	Displays a short help message.
+	Displays a short help message about the argument provided.

 --help
 	Displays extended help.
+This will likely end up being this document section.

 --hide-console
 	Hides console.